-During this season, McLendon-Covey says that Bev has been undergoing a “Bevolution.”
+During last season, McLendon-Covey says that Bev had been undergoing a “Bevolution.”
 Her kids are growing up, and the oldest is in college.
 She realizes that she will soon have an empty nest.
 “She still keeps meddling in her kids’ lives, though.
 That’s never going to go away.
 But she’s got to have her own friends at some point and get in other wacky adventures.
 She’s not old.
 She’s still got half her life to live—so what’s that going to look like?
 I’m excited to explore that.”

 In real life, McLendon-Covey said that she’s seen friends struggle with the empty-nest syndrome.
 “For some of them, it’s gotten quite ugly and expensive.
 Because they try to take up hobbies that they have no intention of actually going through with or they start getting plastic surgery.
 You’re trying to fill a hole being left by your kids when what you should do is get a job or go back to school,” says McLendon-Covey.
 “On the show, Bev is constantly saying, ‘I could’ve been a lawyer.’
 I want to see her go out in the world and advocate for somebody or see her get into it with people with her legalese.